TechDufus/techdufus.github.io/_posts/2020-08-16-powershell-functions-the-basics-of-creating-powershell-functions.md

 ---
 layout: post
 section-type: post
-title: PowerShell Functions: The Basics of Creating PowerShell Functions
+title: 'PowerShell Functions: The Basics of Creating PowerShell Functions'
 category: powershell
 tags: [ 'function' ]
 ---

 # If you've read my previous posts ([Module Creation - Part 1](https://matthewjdegarmo.com/powershell/2020/07/28/how-to-organize-your-powershell-functions-into-a-module-part-1.html), [Module Creation - Part 2](https://matthewjdegarmo.com/powershell/2020/08/03/how-to-organize-your-powershell-functions-into-a-module-part-2.html)), then you know how to organize functions to create your own PowerShell module, but how do we go about making our own functions in the first place?

 That is what I want to discuss in this post.
 We will go into some of the basics of creating functions, as well as some other basics of parameter creation, and even making your function an **Advanced Function**, which are things that took me a good while to wrap my head around, so I think the earlier you are exposed to them in your PowerShell journey the better!